michael2012z/BitBible/markdown/KJV/files/Job.md

 31. Let not him that is deceived trust in vanity: for vanity shall be his recompence.

-32. It shall be accomplished before his time, and his branch shall not be green.accomplished: or, cut off
+32. It shall be accomplished before his time, and his branch shall not be green.

 33. He shall shake off his unripe grape as the vine, and shall cast off his flower as the olive.

 34. For the congregation of hypocrites shall be desolate, and fire shall consume the tabernacles of bribery.

-35. They conceive mischief, and bring forth vanity, and their belly prepareth deceit.vanity: or, iniquity
+35. They conceive mischief, and bring forth vanity, and their belly prepareth deceit.

 ## Job 16

 1. Then Job answered and said,

-2. I have heard many such things: miserable comforters are ye all.miserable: or, troublesome
+2. I have heard many such things: miserable comforters are ye all.

-3. Shall vain words have an end? or what emboldeneth thee that thou answerest?vain…: Heb. words of wind
+3. Shall vain words have an end? or what emboldeneth thee that thou answerest?

 4. I also could speak as ye do: if your soul were in my soul’s stead, I could heap up words against you, and shake mine head at you.

 5. But I would strengthen you with my mouth, and the moving of my lips should asswage your grief.

-6. Though I speak, my grief is not asswaged: and though I forbear, what am I eased?what…: Heb. what goeth from me?
+6. Though I speak, my grief is not asswaged: and though I forbear, what am I eased?

 7. But now he hath made me weary: thou hast made desolate all my company.